gkimpson/fifa-proclubs-api-v10/README.md

 - run `php artisan migrate` to create the database tables
 - run `php artisan db:seed`
 - run `php artisan proclubs:matches` to retrieve the last 5 matches for the user in the database
-- run `php artisan test` to run all the tests
+- run `php artisan test` to run all the tests (takes approx 10 secs to complete)
 - there is a single user in the users table, the password is 'password' (although you don't need to login)
 - postman collection can be imported into Postman app, in the _misc directory